srugano/tuuziane/README.md

 >   - If the username is ADMIN_EMAIL you will be superuser
 >   - If username starts with `admin` will be created a superuser
 >   - If username starts with `user`  will be created a standard user (no staff, no admin)

+## Running the Development Servers

+You can quickly start the development servers using the provided scripts in the project root:

+1. **Start the Django backend server:**

+    ./start_backend_dev

+2. **Start the Vite frontend server:**

+    ./start_frontend_dev

+These scripts will launch the Django backend and the Vite frontend servers with the recommended settings for development.

+---

+Alternatively, you can start the servers manually:

+1. **Start the Django development server** (using uv):

+    uv run python manage.py runserver

+2. **Start the Vite development server** (from the `vue-tuuziane/` directory):

+    cd vue-tuuziane
+    npx webpack --mode=development --watch

+- The Vite server will serve your Vue assets with hot module reloading at `http://localhost:5173/`.
+- Django will continue to serve your backend at `http://localhost:8000/`.
+- The integration is handled via django-vite template tags, so your Vue components will be loaded automatically in your Django templates.

+For more details, see the [django-vite + Vue + Django integration guide](https://dkane.net/2024/getting-vuejs-3-to-work-nicely-with-django/).